luizleite-hotmart/katacoda-scenarios/clojure-initial/intro.md

 Welcome to your first Clojure something!

-In this place we will try to teach you to install clojure and say hello world.
+In this place we will try to teach you to install clojure and say Hello World.

+Why Clojure?